watch-connectivity/react-native-watch-connectivity.github.io/docs/api-hooks.md

 ## usePaired

-Is the phone paired with an iWatch?
+Is the phone paired with an Apple Watch?

 ```tsx
 import {usePaired} from 'react-native-watch-connectivity';